apache/doris/docs/en/extending-doris/plugin-development-manual.md

 Doris's plugin can be deployed in three ways:

-* Http or Https .zip, like `http://xxx.xxxxxx.com/data/plugin.zip`, Doris will download this .zip file
+* Http or Https .zip, like `http://xxx.xxxxxx.com/data/plugin.zip`, Doris will download this .zip file.
+At the same time, an md5 file with the same name as the `.zip` file needs to be placed.
+Such as `http://xxx.xxxxxx.com/data/my_plugin.zip.md5`.
+The content is the MD5 value of the .zip file.
-* Local .zip, like `/home/work/data/plugin.zip`, need to be deployed on all FE and BE nodes
+* Local .zip, like `/home/work/data/plugin.zip`.
+If the plug-in is only used for FE, it needs to be deployed in the same directory of all FE nodes.
+Otherwise, it needs to be deployed on all FE and BE nodes.
-* Local directory, like `/home/work/data/plugin`, .zip decompressed folder, need to be deployed on all FE, BE nodes
+* Local directory, like `/home/work/data/plugin`, .zip decompressed folder.
+If the plug-in is only used for FE, it needs to be deployed in the same directory of all FE nodes.
+Otherwise, it needs to be deployed on all FE and BE nodes.

 Note: Need to ensure that the plugin .zip file is available in the life cycle of doris!